IgorBeHolder/localRAG/README.md

 # Production
 ### Initialize the database with the following command:
-`cd anything-llm && git checkout embed && yarn prisma:generate && yarn prisma:migrate && yarn prisma:seed && cd ..`
+`cd anything-llm && git checkout main && yarn prisma:generate && yarn prisma:migrate && yarn prisma:seed && cd ..`

 ### Create a network for the docker containers to communicate with each other:
 `docker network create llm-net`